Skip to main content

 Global VariableNotes

-pscad_set_infsourceNo changes required typically.
+pscad_set_infsourceNo changes required.

-pscad_import_from_psse_ssIn this variable, we apply (using the Internode Variable format {{xxxxx}}) all OUTPUT commands from the PSS®E Static node.
+pscad_import_from_psse_ssIn this variable, we apply (using the Internode Variable format {{xxxxx}}) all OUTPUT commands from the PSS®E Static Node.
 There can be generator specific questions here, reach out to gridmo support if you have any questions.

 pscad_p_command